RGBsec/CTFs2020/CyBRICSCTF2020/README.md

 * Hunt
 * Gif2png

-Right now Keyshooter, Baby Rev, and Polyglot have writeups.
+Right now Keyshooter, Baby Rev, Krevedka and Polyglot have writeups.
 More will come later.